typedb/typedb/README.md

 declarative query language based on composable patterns to find it easily.

-TypeDB looks beyond relational and NoSQL databases by introducing a strong type system and extending it with inference and pattern matching for simple, yet powerful querying.
+TypeDB looks beyond relational and NoSQL databases by introducing a strong type system and extending it with inference and pattern matching for simple yet powerful querying.

 ## The benefits of strong typing

-TypeDB brings the benefits of strong typing in modern programming languages to the database, allowing developers to use abstraction, inheritance and polymorphism when modeling and querying data – and finally removing the mismatch between logical and physical data models.
+TypeDB brings the benefits of strong typing, found in modern programming languages, to the database.
+It allows developers to use abstraction, inheritance, and polymorphism when modeling and querying data.
+TypeDB entirely removes the infamous "[impedance mismatch](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch)" problem.

 ### Logical data model

-Model data naturally – as the entities, relations and attributes defined in an entity-relationship diagram.
+Model data naturally – as the entities, relations, and attributes defined in an entity-relationship diagram.
 There's no need for separate logical and physical data models due to database limitations and operational optimizations (e.g., normalization).
 In TypeDB, the logical data model is the physical data model.